TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/research.md

 - [National Organization for African-American Women](http://www.noaw.org/)
 - [The American Association of University Women (AAUW)](http://www.aauw.org/who-we-are/)
 - [Temple University Harassment Policy](http://policies.temple.edu/PDF/366.pdf)
-- [Laws.com](http://laws.com/) -This website features a dedicated women's rights section that includes domestic violence resources such as hotlines, tiplines, news, and laws, as well as women's rights articles with a focus on the applicable laws.
+- [Laws.com](http://laws.com/) This website features a dedicated women's rights section that includes domestic violence resources such as hotlines, tiplines, news, and laws, as well as women's rights articles with a focus on the applicable laws.